 When it comes to health, nutrition, and fitness, looking for answers feels like looking for the end of the rainbow like you used to do as a kid in your garden.
 It’s challenging and confusing.

-We would like to provide you with a good overview regarding specific nutrients, so that you have something to refer to when you are unsure.
-We will especially look at those essential micronutrients that tend to be more critical than others, helping you learn how they work in our body and what to do to cover them accordingly through your diet and lifestyle!
+So here's a good overview of some of the most important nutrients.
+We will especially look at those essential micronutrients that tend to be more critical than others, helping you learn how they work in your body and what to do to cover them accordingly through your diet and lifestyle!

 What does the term essential stand for?
 It means that we can not synthesize these nutrients on our own and rely on external sources - food!
-So, if we do not eat enough of certain essential nutrients, we will run low and develop a deficiency!
+So, if we do not eat enough of these nutrients, we will develop a deficiency.

 We are going to cover the following essential micronutrients: